 location configuration information (LCI): As defined in IETF RFC 6225: includes latitude,

-longitude, and altitude, with resolution indicators for each.
+longitude, and altitude, with uncertainty indicators for each.

 4.3.9.8 Location

 The Location request/report pair returns a requested location in terms of latitude, longitude, and altitude.
-It includes types of altitude such as floors and permits various reporting resolutions.
+It includes types of altitude such as floors.
 The requested location may be the location of the requestor (e.g., “Where am I?”) or the location of the reporting STA (e.g., “Where are you?”)

 8.4.2.20.10 Location Configuration Request